MicrosoftDocs/mixed-reality/enthusiast-guide/get-help-with-pc-compatibility.md

     * If the list includes an “eXtensible Host Controller” item that doesn't have “Microsoft” at the end of the device name, that driver isn't compatible with Windows Mixed Reality.
 You’ll need to uninstall it.
 To uninstall a driver, right-click the device in the list and select **Uninstall device**.
 Select the **Delete the driver software for this device** check box, then select **Uninstall**.
     * If the list includes an "eXtensible Host Controller" item that includes "Etron" in the name, that USB controller isn't compatible with Windows Mixed Reality.
 You'll need to use a different USB port on the PC or purchase a different USB 3.0 host controller.
 4. Restart your PC.
 5. Return to Device Manager and locate the eXtensible Host Controller item again.
 If you now see “Microsoft” at the end of the device name, you’re good to go.
-If not, repeat the uninstall steps to remove any additional non-Microsoft versions of the driver.
+If not, repeat the uninstall steps to remove any extra non-Microsoft versions of the driver.

+> [!div class="checklist"]
-* If that still doesn't work, add a PCIe USB card to your PC.
+> * If that still doesn't work, add a PCIe USB card to your PC.

 ### This PC doesn't have Bluetooth 4.0 for controllers